webappio/sanic/README.md

 2. Deployment is done with [Kubernetes](https://kubernetes.io/)
 3. Unit tests are stored in Dockerfiles in a folder named "dockerfiles" in each service

-See [Why Sanic](#why-sanic) to learn more.

 ## Why?

-### Why Docker
-It's easy enough to deploy a static website without docker, but deploying apps without Docker causes huge headaches:
-- Mismatched JDK versions break Java apps
-- Missing VirtualEnvs break Python apps
-- Differing gcc versions make it hard to build C/C++/other compiled apps (you need a file that says "how to build"!)

-Docker solves all of these things, at the expense of disk space -- it's the logical choice to build & run services

-### Why Kubernetes
-Docker itself is fine for single machines, but has very few features for running apps across multiple servers.
-It also lacks the ability to re-schedule crashed containers easily.
-Kubernetes provides lots of abstractions over containers to let you say "I want 3 API servers running on 3 different machines, and a load balancer to select which ones are up"

-Another benefit is that Kubernetes is a decentralized analogue of Amazon Web Services, you can run it on premises, without internet, and change providers based on your needs.

 ### Why Sanic
 A lot of users of Docker/Kubernetes have similar requirements: Build a lot of dockerfiles, template some kubernetes configurations, and then deploy them to a kubernetes cluster.

-Each of those steps are currently painful: `docker build` is hard to parallelize well, templates hare hard to learn and debug, and local multinode deployment requires lots of internal kubernetes knowledge.
+Each of those steps are currently painful: `docker build` is hard to parallelize well, templates are hard to learn and debug, and local multinode deployment requires lots of internal kubernetes knowledge.

 *Sanic focuses on developer experience*.
 It has a plethora of features (live-mounting, template viewing, concurrent builds) which exist to make Docker/Kubernetes development just as fast as local development.